JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 "run! halted with 2005 clock events, 0 sample steps, simulation time: 2464.01"
 ```

 The clock stopped at 2464.
-We served 1000 callers in 2464 minutes.
+We served 1000 callers in 2464 virtual minutes.
 This is an average lead time of 2.5 min.
 Doesn't seem so bad.

 ```julia
 julia> s1.tbusy / clock.time